platonvin/platonvin.github.io/sources/articles/my_experience_with_rust.md

 `Rust` seems like a solid language choice - all the listed problems are not that big compared to what language has to offer for me.
 It is something like local maximum for its "language idea".
 I dont like most libraries and i might need to rewrite Rust with a lot of proc_macro for nicer syntax, but i enjoy it, and my code works first try more often, and project structure feels more correct (i like to imagine that my code is like a "opus magnum" (game) solution, multiple small robotic peaces, moving and modifying data in a perfect tandem, except its far from perfect).
 Hope that one day it finally clicks
 <br/>
 I think i'll also try language on the other end of the complexity spectrum - something closer to C, likely `Odin` - more optional "safe", nicer syntax for "unsafe", first-class SIMD, much faster compile times, and more importantly - simplicity as a language idea, which library authors are aware of.
 I suspect that `Rust` is still going to be a better tradeoff for me, but why not give other languages a try?

+1001 problems:
+you cant trivially overwrite cargo crate (you need to trick cargo into thinking its a different source) dynamic linking is kinda a thing but every crate you want to link dynamically needs to opt in windows toolchain dependency

+basically this:
+{ // perfectly fine, we DO support partial borrows!
+    let borrowed_field_1 = &mut self.field_1;
+    let borrowed_field_2 = &mut self.field_2;
+}

+{ // Fuck You!
+    let borrowed_field_1 = self.get_field_1();
+    // Error: first mutable borrow occures in a line above let borrowed_field_2 = self.get_field_2();
+}
+Code structure for graphics programming tends to get easier for me when i can have megastructs, which are not compatible with rust borrowing rules expect functions with 10+ arguments.
+Or restructure your code every 10 minutes after you change the smallest thing because now you have to move everything to other sub/structs

+compilation model:
+    i am 100% willing to sacrifice circular references in order to get rebuilds at the speed of C

+sometimes i feel like people have joined a cult of "no unsafe code" no unsafe != what you dream about code doing.
+Unsafe != incorrect.
+Unsafe is just a fucking marker that requires explicit notion. good lucking turning off integer zero division checks.
+Or forcing -ffast-math.
+Or turning asserts into debug_assert someone literally decided "oh thats too unsafe our users are idiots we should not even have this as opt-in option"

+you will have a problem, and there will be 3 crates with zero comparison between them, 10 flags each, no examples and documentation like
+/// A struct representing an apple struct Appple {
+    /// Seeds of this apple
+    seeds: Vec<Seed>
+}
+and you will dive through entirety of docs.rs and understand NOTHING.
+Same feeling after reading Vulkan spec and realising you remember everything but understand nothing would be cool to see language that has **warning or recommendations** with Rust borrow checker tech where above would be expressable

+Hyper abstraction.
+I literally ported a C magicavoxel parser cause i cant fucking understand how to use most popular (the only one) Rust version i found

+rust is gonna eat your disk alive

+libraries tend to have a lot of asserts (bounds checking, unwraps, etc.) that are not disableable.
+Each assert is truly nothing, but having them everywhere prevents compiler from reordering and "cancelling out" code

+there are many "language features".
+You are not gonna know about them since the only place they are mentioned is "Unstable features - The rustdoc book".
+Googling "all rust features" will not land you there btw

+80% of public Rust is for web, but web people do not bother telling you about that right away.
+They also have a very special measure of perfomance

+there is nalgebra.
+And glam.
+And vek.
+And some custom solution somewhere.
+Linear algebra vectors map closely to hw.
+But we do not have builtin types for them somehow?? - oh but not every CPU has SIMD - yes they do, even your browser like requires at least SSE4 to run.
+And we had floats before ieee754.
+Imagine if every Rust crate implemented floats manually.
+There would be floats with usize, with u32, with different endians, and some would be generic over this, some would be generated in build script while others generate in proc/declarative macro, or are written manually.
+Some would do inline assembly, some would be purely safe, ...
+Imagine that hell.
+That is what is going on with vectors
+Its also pain to do as u32 as usize as u64 all the time...
+Serialize as u32, usize for perfomance, u64 for GAPI

+Rust build system is truly easy to start and requires only a few lines for most features...
+It is, however, one of the most complicated build systems out there.
+Go read a book (or 10) on Cargo (from capital letter, since... f you, Cargo developers just like Cargo.toml) quote from hn: `cargo is pretty straightforward for 95% of the cases, inconvenient for 3% of the cases, too limited for 1% of the cases, and extremely frustrating for the remaining cases`

+1001 features:
+design by commetee is really powerful.
+But only when language sparks joy and people DO want to be commetee and design a language

+proc macros are less readable then declarative macros (since syntax for pasted words is same as code that pastes them you cant immideately see the difference.
+Fixable by changing code that colors it in my editor, but...)

+containers are fast.

+enums (tagged unions) are imo best drop-in inheritance replacement.
+If you want very C++ style, it is faster than C++ version - <dyn Trait> will be (*Struct, *virtual functions table), and calling a function from table is dereferencing one pointer, unlike C++, where it is two

+stack traces

+cross compilation to wasm

+everything-from-source as build system idea (and static linking)

+MIRI.
+And UB preconditions.
+Asserts are everywhere, and i mean non-trivial ones (like go try to cast 8-aligned pointer to 32-aligned struct pointer)